J-sandler/Codle-game/README.md

 you have specified in order to produce an output.
 If your output matches the intended output you will be alerted that your answer was correct, and wrong otherwise

-* note that the programme will automatically update that question based on the date and time of your machine.
+* *note that the programme will automatically update that question based on the date and time of your machine*